tigistzn/GPT-wildlife-describer/README.md

 ```

 ### Costs and API Key
-Remember that using the OpenAI GPT API isn't free.
-Depending on your usage, you may incur costs.
+Using the OpenAI GPT API isn't free.
 Check the current pricing details on OpenAI's official website.
 This code assumes you have a valid OpenAI GPT API key.
 Store this key in a .env file as OPENAI_API_KEY.

-### Updates & Changes
-While this codebase offers a practical implementation, be informed that it has been updated since I wrote the medium article.
-The article remains a valuable resource for understanding the decision-making process and nuances of using the GPT API.